Without Your Love (Roger Daltrey song)

-"Without Your Love" is a song released in 1980 by Roger Daltrey of The Who written by Billy Nicholls and was a hit for him on his album McVicar.
-The song was included in the soundtrack of the film McVicar, a bio-pic of English bank robber John McVicar, that was produced by Daltrey and also featured him in the starring role.
+"Without Your Love" is a song released in 1980 by the English rock singer Roger Daltrey, the lead vocalist of the Who, written by Billy Nicholls and was a hit for him on his fourth solo studio album McVicar.
+The song was included in the soundtrack of the film McVicar, a bio-pic of the English bank robber John McVicar, that was produced by Daltrey and also featured him in the starring role.
 The original version of the song was by Billy Nicholls himself with his band White Horse in 1977.

-The single was produced by Jeff Wayne and recorded at Advision Studios, London with Daltrey's vocals recorded at Air Studios, Montserrat, West Indies.
+The single was produced by Jeff Wayne and recorded at Advision Studios in London with Daltrey's vocals recorded at AIR Studios in Montserrat, West Indies.